Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

 \subsection{Feature and Activation Value Extraction}

-This class of methods uses \acp{nn} to extract and analyze features from input data to identify potential edge cases.
+These methods use \acp{nn} to extract and analyze features from input data to identify potential edge cases.
 These features can include a perception system's intermediate computations or activation values.
 By examining these internal representations, researchers aim to understand how \acp{nn} interpret data and make decisions, potentially revealing patterns that indicate edge cases or out-of-distribution scenarios.

 \textcite{Cheng2018RuntimePatterns} were among the first who proposed a method in this direction.
 They suggested monitoring the internal behavior of a \ac{nn} as it contains more information about the computations and potentially helps obtain a deeper understanding of its behavior.
 They used the activation values of neurons of a hidden layer to construct patterns from these values with a binary decision diagram.
-If a previously unseen pattern is observed at runtime, the example is assumed to be an anomaly.
-However, the experiments in their study were limited to simple classification tasks like MNIST and GTSRB \cite{gtsrb}.
+If a previously unseen pattern is observed at runtime, the example is assumed to be an anomaly. \cite{gtsrb}.

 \textcite{Henzinger2020OutsideNetworks} proposed collecting the activation patterns and clustering them into separate boxes.
 Normal data is assumed to always fall within one of these boxes.
-If the activation values of the monitored layer are not within the box, the input is said to be an edge case. \textcite{Cheng2021Provably-robustPatterns} improved monitoring algorithms like those in \textcite{Henzinger2020OutsideNetworks} by using verified safe ranges instead of using only feature vectors.
+If the activation values of the monitored layer are not within the box, the input is said to be an edge case. \textcite{Cheng2021Provably-robustPatterns} improved monitoring algorithms in \textcite{Henzinger2020OutsideNetworks} by using verified safe ranges instead of using only feature vectors.
 These safe ranges (upper and lower bounds) are calculated to include all possible small changes in the input images.
-This makes the monitoring more reliable because it guarantees that any changes within these bounds won't affect the network's safety, reducing false alarms and increasing trust in the system.
+This approach guarantees that any changes within these bounds won't affect the network's safety, reducing false alarms and increasing trust in the system.

 \textcite{Lukina2021IntoNetworks} proposed a framework that operates in parallel with a neural network, using an adaptive quantitative monitor that interacts with a human authority to obtain correct labels for novel inputs.
 The framework includes mechanisms for automatic switching between monitoring and adaptation modes based on runtime statistics, allowing for the incremental adaptation of both the monitor and the neural network.